Faculty Grants Program

-The purpose of the SNF Agora Faculty Grants program is to encourage and support work by faculty at Johns Hopkins, particularly faculty from the Krieger School of Arts and Sciences (KSAS), that is complementary to SNF Agora’s mission.
-This could take the form of scholarship, convenings, public engagement, policy briefings, and more.
-SNF Agora wants to support and amplify this work through its institute, and foster faculty collaboration across the university on ideas and efforts that could reinvigorate global democracy and the civic spaces that fuel it.
-Please note that for convenings, public engagements, and other programming, SNF Agora staff have limited capacity to plan or produce programs, but are happy to promote these events through our channels.
+The purpose of the SNF Agora Faculty Grants Program is to encourage and support work of Johns Hopkins faculty, particularly faculty from the Krieger School of Arts and Sciences (KSAS), that is complementary to SNF Agora’s mission.
+This could take the form of scholarship, convenings, policy briefings, and more.
+SNF Agora wants to support and amplify this work through its institute and foster faculty collaboration across the university on ideas and efforts that can reinvigorate global democracy and the civic spaces that fuel it.

 Eligibility